 LMSes can handle delivery of training to multiple areas of the business.
 Depending on your resources, you may want to plan your rollout using an agile mindset rather than try and take on an organization wide rollout in the first go.
 Getting inputs from the business groups is important because an LMS cannot be implemented successfully without it.
 If there is any resistance, address those objections first and make sure your LMS can address those issues.

-IT Teams: Selecting an LMS based on the features it has to offer and the requirements it must meet, primarily is a task for the HR and L&D teams while keeping in mind the needs of the business groups.
+Selecting an LMS based on the features it has to offer and the requirements it must meet, primarily is a task for the HR and L&D teams while keeping in mind the needs of the business groups.
 Some organizations make the mistake of allowing IT teams to drive decision-making or influence the decision far more significantly than is recommended.
 For example, if you are using an ERP system or an HRIS, using the same vendor for your LMS as well may or may not be the best thing for you based on your goals.
 Most LMSes integrate with your HRIS systems so allowing the fear of integration issues dictate your LMS selection may not be the best idea to begin with.
 Choosing an LMS has to factor in concerns from IT but it shouldn’t be allowed to dictate choice of vendors.
 A whole range of issues must be factored in.

 While we recommend that IT must not drive the selection process, when it comes to the actual implementation and understanding of technical aspects of the LMS like integration options, compatibility with legacy courses, internal IT support, and complexity of the LMS usage, the IT team is a key partner in the selection process.
 It is important to bring them in early and help them guide the selection process.
 The role of the IT team must be to help HR and L&D teams in identifying LMSs that will fit in with the existing systems, easy to use, cost less to implement, and require minimal vendor support.